Bachelor of Science in Radiologic Technology (BSRT)

 All students accepted into the program must attend a program orientation to be announced at a later date.

-Students must also complete the following courses by the end of the summer session or the fall semester of applications as indicated below:
+Students must also complete the following courses by the end of the fall semester of the application year:

 Prerequisite Courses (must be completed by end of summer prior to application.

 Program Prerequisite Course - to be completed by the end of the fall semester of application.

 Academic Core Courses - must be completed by the end of the fall semester of application.

 FINE ARTS/Creative Arts

 Language, Philosophy, & Culture